-This practice set of forty-five NumPy examples features NumPy questions and problems in varying degrees of difficulty.
-The exercises to challenge you are all in this article, but you’ll also find a link to the solution set at the end to compare your answers.
+This practice set of forty-five NumPy examples features NumPy questions in varying degrees of difficulty.
+Some are very common examples of NumPy arrays, others get into some more advanced features.
+The exercises to challenge you are all in this article, but you’ll also find full solutions so you can compare your answers.

 In the exercises that follow, any unqualified references to an “array” mean a NumPy array, not a native Python array.
 References to “np” refer to the NumPy package in the usual way it is aliased: “

 import numpy as np“.
 Good luck, and let me know how it goes!

 Update: We’ve added a solution dropdown to each question so you don’t need to switch back and forth between the exercises and the solution set.
 That said, it’s still a good idea to try to recall the answer or look in the NumPy API reference, and use the solution links as a last resort!